 Legacy software is typically monolithic in design, locking organizations into hard-to-update applications.
 Today’s digital landscape requires greater agility to roll out new features or capabilities.
-The right modernization approach is about choosing the greatest flexibility to adapt to change.
+The right modernization approach is about choosing excellent flexibility to adapt to change.
 An encapsulated application can be connected to other microservices, but it still faces all the same limitations as its existing code base.
-However, software that has been refactored or rearchitected stands a better chance of meeting an organization’s future needs.
+However, refactored or rearchitected software meets an organization’s future needs better.

-Most organizations are not building or modernizing applications all the time – it’s simply not their core focus.
+Most organizations are not building or modernizing applications constantly – it’s simply not their core focus.
 Internal teams may lack the skills for the “new” environment, requiring training to use a new system.
-So it is implausible that there will be enough internal resources to make all the appropriate decisions over modernization approach, cloud, or microservice support.
+So it is implausible that there will be enough internal resources to make all the appropriate decisions regarding the modernization approach, cloud, or microservice support.

 7. Observe and Optimize

-Once a project has begun, it is crucial to iteratively test and optimize the application’s modifications to ensure there are no kinks in the hosting, software licensing, or connectivity to other services or databases during the transition.
-To guarantee that the application adapts to changing demands, plan for continual modernization initiatives.
+Once a project has begun, it is crucial to iteratively test and optimize the application’s modifications to ensure no kinks in the hosting, software licensing, or connectivity to other services or databases during the transition.
+To guarantee that the application adapts to changing demands.

 App Modernization, the Agile Way, with Net Solutions